ocapn/ocapn/implementation-guide/Implementation Guide.md

                 <desc:import-object 1>>
 ```

 Okay, that looks good and she's got her vow back from it too.
-She tries sending that object and after a short time passes a message comes in from Ben's node which reads:
+She tries sending that object and after a short time passes a message comes in from Ben's peer which reads:

 ```
 <op:deliver-only    <desc:export 1>